Back to the home page

 (You can launch a terminal window like this: *Click*)

 b.
-First you're going to check the presence and the size of the current swap file.
+First you're going to check the presence, name and size of the current swap file.
 Copy/paste the following blue command line into the terminal, for which no root permissions are needed:

 swapon --show